Fisheries & Coastal Ecosystem Research Base

 Main Research Base

 Archipelagos’ main research base is located close to the small town of Pythagorio, in the settlement of Mesokampos, on the southeastern part of Samos island.
-It is a multifunctional that supports marine and terrestrial research and conservation activities.
-The base includes offices with a small library, a laboratory, dormitory style rooms for accommodation and a kitchen, as well as small gym and cinema room.
+It is multifunctional since it supports marine and terrestrial research and conservation activities.
+The base consists of offices with a small library, a laboratory, dormitory style rooms for accommodation and a kitchen, as well as a small gym and cinema room.

-The building is situated just a few steps away from the beach with a beautiful view facing the coast of Turkey and the national park of the Dilek Peninsula.
+The building is situated just a few minutes away from the beach with a beautiful view facing the coast of Turkey and the national park of the Dilek Peninsula.
 The Psili Ammos salt marsh, a protected Natura 2000 site, is located a few kilometers away and supports important migratory and resident bird populations, as well as other wildlife.
-Within a close distance from Archipelagos’ base lies Pythagorio, an ancient town with a 2,500-year-oldharbor filled with brightly colored fishing boats.
+Within a close distance from Archipelagos’ base lies Pythagorio, an ancient town with a 2,500-year-old harbor filled with brightly colored fishing boats.
 While in Pythagorio, one can find a wide range of cafes, restaurants, taverns and shops.
 From here several historical sites can be accessed, including the ancient temple of the goddess Hera, the Tunnel of Eupalinos and the Archaeological Museum of Pythagorio.

-Samos is a Greek island in the eastern part of the Aegean Sea, situated very close to the Turkish coastline, which at one point is only 1.6 km away.
+Samos is a Greek island in the eastern part of the Aegean Sea.
+It is facing the Turkish coastline, and their closest point is only 1.6 km away.
 It is a historical island, with ancient heritage and important archeological sites.
 In antiquity it was home to prominent figures such as the mathematician Pythagoras, the storyteller Aesop, the philosopher Epicurus and the astronomer Aristarchus.
 Today Samos is characterized by its rare natural wealth, both at land and sea.
 It is the only island of the Mediterranean that supports populations of golden jackals and the only place in Greece where Mediterranean chameleons still survive.
 The marine ecosystems around Samos are equally important, as they contain Posidonia seagrass meadows, coralligenous reefs and considerable populations of rare, endangered marine mammals and turtles.